clio/ten_years_rails/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile (if you add this gem to a group, make sure it is the test env group):

 ```ruby
 gem 'next_rails'